dhoard/roStreamer/README.md

 # Purpose

-Stream local content from a standard HTTP server using a JSON feed.
+Roku channel to stream media based from a standard HTTP server using a JSON feed